Certificates

 Fair Wear Foundation:

-The Fair Wear Foundation (FWF) is a non-profit organization that, together with its member companies and other partners such as unions, NGOs, factories, business associations and governments, pursues a clear goal: improving working conditions in the clothing industry.
+The Fair Wear Foundation (FWF) is a non-profit organization that, together with its member companies and other partners such as trade unions, NGOs, factories, business associations, and governments, pursues a clear goal: to improve working conditions in the clothing industry.

 FairTrade Cotton:

-The label "Fairtrade Cotton" stands for socially responsible living and working conditions in cotton production.
+The label "Fairtrade Cotton" stands for socially acceptable living and working conditions in cotton production.
 It is particularly aimed at small farmers.
 The license fees and a portion of the Fairtrade premium are used for projects in the producing countries.
-The label also sets requirements for environmentally sustainable cotton cultivation.
+The label also sets requirements for environmentally friendly cotton cultivation.

 https://www.fairtrade-deutschland.de/was-ist-fairtrade/fairtrade-siegel